mcallistertad/usb-connect-4gv2-ppp-linux/README.md

 ## Requirements
 - USB Connect 4Gv2 dongle + active SIM
-- Linux machine (tested on Ubuntu server 22.10 64-bit & Raspberry Pi model 4 with Pi OS 64-bit installed)
+- Linux OS (tested on Raspberry Pi model 4 with Ubuntu server 22.10 64-bit & Pi OS 64-bit)

 ## Option 1 - Use the install script
 Unzip the archive and run the install script as root